Carol Anshaw: Career

 For her criticism in the Village Voice, she won the National Book Critics Circle Citation for Excellence in Reviewing.

-Anshaw was, for 20 years, on the faculty of the MFA program at SAIC,the School of the Art Institute of Chicago.
+Anshaw was, for 20 years, on the faculty of the MFA program at SAIC, the School of the Art Institute of Chicago.

-Anshaw is also a painter, and is currently working on a sequence of paintings of the English Channel swimmer, Gertrude Ederle.
+She is also a painter, and is currently working on a sequence of paintings of the English Channel swimmer, Gertrude Ederle.
 "Walking Through Leaves," her painted biography of the novelist and poet, Vita Sackville-West was put up in November 2013 at Rockford University, Rockford, IL.

 Awards

 Publishing Triangle named Aquamarine one of "The Triangle's 100 Best" gay and lesbian novels of the 1990s.